 Also, most recently, I have created a Facebook community – called PR-Savvy Photographers – where I share PR and content marketing tips, advice and offer accountability for photographers who are keen to up their marketing game.

-In addition to my 121 consultancy services, I’m also soon-to-be launching training, workshops and coaching services in order to help more photographers who are struggling to market and promote themselves.
+In addition to my 121 consultancy services, I also now have a coaching programme called the Content Confidence Accelerator which allows me to help more photographers who are struggling to market and promote themselves.

 Helping photographers grow their businesses